-Consideration of and action on authorization to accept the FY 2017-2018 Annual Audit.
+Presentation of the FY 2017-2018 Annual Audit.

 Summary: Pursuant to state statute and City ordinance, the City shall have its records and accounts audited annually and shall prepare an annual financial statement and report.
 The audit shall be performed by a certified public accounting (CPA) firm, licensed to practice in the State of Texas.
 The annual financial statement and report, including the auditor's opinion, shall be part of an official Comprehensive Annual Financial Report (CAFR), which shall be filed within 180 days after the last day of the City's fiscal year.